bmehder/bedazzle/articles/03-from-factory-functions-to-bedazzlejs.md

 # 3. From Factory Functions to BedazzleJS: A Case for Functional Decorators

-When you need to create objects with methods and properties in JavaScript, the usual options are:
+When you need to create objects with methods and properties in JavaScript, the usual approaches are:

-- **Class-based inheritance**
+- **Classes** (with or without inheritance)
 - **Factory functions**
 - **Mixins or composition functions**

-Each of these approaches works—but they often come with tradeoffs like rigidity, boilerplate, or complexity.
+Each of these approaches works—but they often come with tradeoffs like less flexibility, boilerplate, or complexity.

 In this article, we'll walk through how you might traditionally solve these problems with factories or classes, and then show how **BedazzleJS** offers a simpler, more flexible alternative through **functional decorators**.